-Building authentic connections with others, by being authentic.
+Building authentic connections with others by being authentic and reaching out.

 We were made for real connection.
 When we share who we really are, and sit with the truth of other’s real experiences, we gain as much as we give.

 We play a meaningful role in other’s lives and we build communal connections.
-And we build our own community, an authentic community.
+And we build our own community in an authentic community.

 No matter my actual age, I have learned I will always be 25.